ArthurMan100/Manufacturing-Analytics-Demo/README.md

 power-bi/manufacturing-analytics.pbix
 ```
 Connect Power BI to PostgreSQL:

--Use the credentials from your .env
+- Use the credentials from your .env

--Choose the tables containing raw data and Cp/Cpk metrics
+- Choose the tables containing raw data and Cp/Cpk metrics

 Dashboard Features:

--Real-time QC trends for each variable
+- Real-time QC trends for each variable

--Consumption history: see what materials were used for each work order
+- Consumption history: see what materials were used for each work order

--Cp/Cpk visualizations to monitor process performance
+- Cp/Cpk visualizations to monitor process performance

--Easy filtering by material, work order, or date
+- Easy filtering by material, work order, or date

 ---